kobynwinn/plantcam/plant detection explained.md

   </html>
 ````

-  Now you Site will now have a functioning display but you site has zero code to it and will not have any functionallity So now Lets add in the lines for the Scrips of the site.
+  Now you Site will now have a functioning display but you site has zero code to it and will not have any functionality So now Lets add in the lines for the Scrips of the site.

 First lets start with like the core of the site.
-If this isn't apart of the Code the Whole site would look weird and procceed not to function as intended.
+If this isn't apart of the Code the Whole site would look weird and proceed not to function as intended.
 ````html
   <script src="//ajax.googleapis.com/ajax/libs/jquery/1.9.1/jquery.min.js"></script> <!-- This is the True Core of the site or it will break -->
 ````
 Now Lets do The Button Functions.
-If Anything from anywere in the body calls for a L() or a R() Theses Functions will be called and send a Request to http://localhost:5000/(L or R) for Infomation the Main.py will send back "None" so it doesn't break.
+If Anything from anywhere in the body calls for a L() or a R() Theses Functions will be called and send a Request to http://localhost:5000/(L or R) for Information the Main.py will send back "None" so it doesn't break.
 ````html

   <!-- The Left and Right function for the Servor that Main.py calls fom http://localhost:5000/(L/R) -->